DJ Spinz

-Gary Rafael Hill (born April 21, 1989), professionally known as DJ Spinz, is an American record producer, songwriter and disc jockey.
-Spinz became a DJ in the late 2000s before turning into a record producer as well.
-He has produced hits for other artists such as Future, Ty Dolla Sign, Rich Homie Quan, iLoveMakonnen, French Montana, Cash Out, Travis Porter, Rick Ross, 2 Chainz & more.
+Gary Rafael Hill, known professionally as DJ Spinz, is an American record producer, songwriter and disc jockey.
+Spinz became a DJ in the late 2000s before shifting into music production.
+He has since produced the Billboard Hot 100-top 40 singles "Cashin' Out" by Cash Out and "Flex (Ooh, Ooh, Ooh)" by Rich Homie Quan, as well as the multi-platinum-certified singles "Fuck Up Some Commas" by Future, "Blasé" by Ty Dolla Sign, and "Bring It Back" by Travis Porter.
+He has also been credited on albums by Waka Flocka Flame, Gucci Mane, French Montana, Jacquees, Rick Ross, 2 Chainz, and Lil B, among others.

 Early life

-Hill was born April 21, 1989, and grew up in Augusta, Georgia.
+Hill grew up in Augusta, Georgia.
 Spinz's grandmother and uncle ran a supper club and he knew the DJ there since he was three or four years old.
 Spinz used to watch him DJ, so it really inspired him.
 When Spinz was fourteen, his mother bought him his first turntables.
 The local radio station in Augusta would broadcast high school football games and Spinz made a good impression on the station's program director.
 Spinz started deejaying during the commercials breaks of the games.
 When Spinz was sixteen, he met DJ Scream when he went to Atlanta to a Guitar Center to buy some cables for his equipment.
 When he was sixteen, the program director gave Spinz his own radio spot.
 At the time everyone around him wanted to be a basketball player or a rapper, but deejaying stuck out to him and he wanted to be able to control the crowd.
 At eighteen, Hill moved away from Augusta.

 Career

-Right after Spinz met DJ Scream, they worked together at Sirius XM Holdings and Spinz was signed to Hoodrich Entertainment.
-In 2009, Spinz shared an evening spot on Atlanta's Hot 107.9′s Hoodrich Radio.
+Right after Spinz met DJ Scream, they worked together at Sirius XM Holdings.
+Scream put Spinz in position throughout the Atlanta scene at the time, landing him a spot in a local Marietta, GA club, which turned into Spinz meeting and breaking several artists in the Atlanta area.
+In 2009, Spinz shared an evening spot on Atlanta's Hot 107.9's Hoodrich Radio.
 Around the time he started 107.9, Spinz started going into production.
-He picked up a keyboard and tried to make beats but struggled a couple of times and was sometimes at a point where he wanted to give up, but kept trying to perfect his skills.
+He picked up a keyboard wanted to learn producing.
+He got to work looking to perfect his skills and expand his craft.
 In 2010, Spinz produced the breakout single for Travis Porter, called "Go Shorty, Go".
-The fame of the song encouraged Spinz to want to keep going into production.
+The fame of the song encouraged Spinz to want to keep going further into production.
 In 2011, Spinz produced 2 Chainz', "Riot".
-Later in the year, Spinz also produced Ca$h Out's debut single, "Cashin' Out" and Ca$h Out wasn't signed to a label at the time.
+Later in the year, Spinz also produced Ca$h Out's debut single, "Cashin' Out" and Ca$h Out wasn't signed to a label at the time.[4]
+From 2013 to cca.
+2015 he was producing instrumentals as collaborations with the producer C4 and also a producer group 808 Mafia.
 Spinz is also a mixtape DJ.
-Spinz and his partner DJ Pretty Boy Tank, have been working on the Space Invaders mixtape series since 2006.
+Spinz and his partner DJ Pretty Boy Tank, have been working on the Space Invaders mixtape series since 2006.[3]
 His productions have the tag "Cut it up!" voiced by his little brother.